 More Questions About Using Kratom to Detox off Heroin?

 It can be very confusing to know the ins and outs of various treatments and what substances should and shouldn’t be used to help a patient detox off opiates like Percocet®, Vicodin® or off of street drugs.
-If you have any questions or concerns about kratom or other opiates, please call us.
+If you have any questions or concerns about kratom or other opiates, please call us or schedule a callback.

 Joan R. Shepherd, FNP